 A discussion came up about the miracle question.

 The miracle question comes from a body of knowledge called solution-focused.
 The miracle question is helpful after the team or the person you’re working with identifies their best hopes for the time together.

 SOLVEDcards – Situation

-We begin by exploring detailed information from the team and the individuals in the team.
-Working to create a coherent story about the current environment, what is working well, their hopes for the time together, what better looks like in detail for each team member.
+We begin by exploring detailed information from the team and the individuals on the team.
+Working to create a coherent story about the current environment, what is working well, their hopes for the time together, and what better looks like in detail for each team member.

 SOLVEDcards – Observation

 Then we go into Observation questions.

 A classic observation question is the Miracle Question.

 And the Miracle Question, as initially developed by Steve de Shazer, is framed the following way.

 I’m going to ask you kind of a weird question.